Jakob-1870/YetiToCore/README.md

 Benefits:
   1. The airgapped computer is permanently offline.
 It never requires new code or connecting to a website (like yeti currently does)
   2. You can sign independently of the other seeds, one at a time.
 You don't have to bring 3 seeds together.
-It's faster, safer and easier.
+It's faster, safer, and easier.
   3. Only live OS needed.
 You don't have to install Ubuntu.
 Just boot from a live USB and sign.

 It's as code-minimized as possible.
 It uses only uses simple bash scripts and bitcoin 0.21.2